iominh/ng-scrollbars/readme.md

 </div>
 ```

-The CSS may need to structured like the following.
+The CSS may need to structured like the following:

 ```css
 .container {